torrejonv/teranode/docs/architecture/architecture.md

 ## 1. Overview

-The original design of the Bitcoin network imposed a constraint on block size to 1 megabyte, a measure put in place to prevent spam transactions at a time when the digital currency's use was nascent.
+The original design of the Bitcoin network imposed a constraint on block size to 1 megabyte.
 This size limit inherently restricts the network to a throughput of approximately **3.3 to 7 transactions per second**.
 As adoption has increased, this constraint has led to bottlenecks in transaction processing, resulting in delays and increased transaction fees, highlighting the need for a scalability solution.

 **UBSV** is BSV’s solution to the challenges of vertical scaling by instead spreading the workload across multiple machines.
 This horizontal scaling approach, coupled with an unbound block size, enables network capacity to grow with increasing demand through the addition of cluster nodes, allowing for BSV scaling to be truly unbounded.